Following a 2-1 reverse to Watford at Vicarage Road, City overcame Fulham, Burnley and AFC Bournemouth to climb the Premier League table.

 Goals: Leicester City 2 AFC Bournemouth 0

-Watch the goals from the Foxes' 2-0 victory over the Cherries at King Power Stadium in the Premier League.
+Watch the goals from the Foxes' 2-0 victory over the Cherries at King Power Stadium in the Premier League in 2018/19.

 Attacker James Maddison, who this season has six goals and six assists to his name, then side-footed just inches wide of the target, before striker Jamie Vardy fired off target as City continued their search for a second of the afternoon.